Anaerobic organism

-An anaerobic organism or anaerobe is any organism that does not require molecular oxygen for growth.
-It may react negatively or even die if free oxygen is present.
-In contrast, an aerobic organism (aerobe) is an organism that requires an oxygenated environment.
-Anaerobes may be unicellular (e.g. protozoans, bacteria) or multicellular.

-Most fungi are obligate aerobes, requiring oxygen to survive.
-However, some species, such as the Chytridiomycota that reside in the rumen of cattle, are obligate anaerobes; for these species, anaerobic respiration is used because oxygen will disrupt their metabolism or kill them.
-Deep waters of the ocean are a common anoxic environment.
+An anaerobic organism or anaerobe is any organism that does not require molecular oxygen for its growth.
+It may react negatively or even die in the presence of free oxygen.
+Anaerobic organisms do not use oxygen as a terminal electron acceptor in their respiration process to produce energy, but a less powerful oxidizing agent, such as nitrate, ferric ion, Mn(IV), sulfate or bicarbonate anions.
+In contrast, an aerobic organism (aerobe) is an organism that requires a sufficiently oxygenated environment to respire, produce its energy, and thrive.
+Because the anaerobic energy production was the first mechanism to be used by living microorganisms in their evolution and is much less efficient than the aerobic pathway, anaerobes are practically, de facto, always unicellular organisms (e.g. bacteria and archaea (prokaryotes), or protozoans (eukaryotes).
+However, a minuscule multicellular organism, with an exceptionally rare metabolism and surviving in a hypersaline brine pool in the darkness of the bottom of the Mediterranean Sea, has been recently discovered.
+Meanwhile, it remains a scientific curiosity, as the much higher energy requirements of most multicellular organisms cannot be met by anaerobic respiration.
+Most fungi (eukaryotes) are obligate aerobes, requiring oxygen to survive and grow; however, some species, such as the Chytridiomycota that reside in the rumen of cattle, are obligate anaerobes; for these species, anaerobic respiration is used because oxygen would disrupt their metabolism or kill them.
+The deep seafloor and its underlying unconsolidated sediments ranks among the largest potential habitats for anaerobic microorganisms on Earth.
+Moreover, chemoautotroph microbes also thrive around hydrothermal vents, discharging hot water on the ocean seabed near mid-ocean ridges, where anaerobic conditions prevail.
+These microbes produce energy in the absence of sunlight or oxygen through a process called anaerobic respiration, whereby inorganic compounds and ions such as protons (H+|auto=yes), elemental sulfur and its derivatives (SO4(2-), S2O3(2-)), or ferric ions, are reduced to drive oxidative phosphorylation.

 First recorded observation

-In his 14 June 1680 letter to The Royal Society, Antonie van Leeuwenhoek described an experiment he carried out by filling two identical glass tubes about halfway with crushed pepper powder, to which some clean rain water was added.
-Van Leeuwenhoek sealed one of the glass tubes using a flame and left the other glass tube open.
+In his 14 June 1680 letter to the Royal Society, Antonie van Leeuwenhoek described an experiment he carried out by filling two identical glass tubes about halfway with crushed pepper powder, to which some clean rain water was added.
+Van Leeuwenhoek sealed one of the glass tubes with a flame and left the other open.
 Several days later, he discovered in the open glass tube 'a great many very little animalcules, of divers sort having its own particular motion.'
 Not expecting to see any life in the sealed glass tube, Van Leeuwenhoek saw to his surprise 'a kind of living animalcules that were round and bigger than the biggest sort that I have said were in the other water.'
-The conditions in the sealed tube had become quite anaerobic due to consumption of oxygen by aerobic microorganisms.
+The conditions in the sealed tube had become quite anaerobic due to the consumption of oxygen by aerobic microorganisms.

 In 1913, Martinus Beijerinck repeated Van Leeuwenhoek's experiment and identified Clostridium butyricum as a prominent anaerobic bacterium in the sealed pepper infusion tube liquid.
 Beijerinck commented: